bbaumg/derby/README.md

 # Pinewood Derby Timer
 This pinewood derby timer is designed to work with a basic 4 lane wood track.
 It is a simple python based application that with some Adafruit hardware.

-The Easy way to install:
+The Easy way to install

 1  Start with a clean build of Raspian

 ```bash